 This "Defense-in-Depth" course provides the student detailed understanding of the need for internal and external vulnerability assessment.
 An integral technical part of any risk management program, this course goes hand-in-hand with the more analytical practices in IAE-674.
-Co-requisites: IAE-685 .
+Prerequisite CS-620 or waiver.
+Co-requisites: IAE-685.
 (3)